thorade/HelmholtzMedia/README.md

 * Add `annotation(inverse(b=b(a))` where possible & not yet implemented
 * Add `annotation(derivative=...)` to `temperature_ph` ~~and `density_ph`~~
 * Add `annotation(Documentation(info=...html...))` using copy+paste from conference paper
-* The next fluids to be implemented are probably
-  * ammonia,
-  * working fluids for Organic-Rankine-Cycles.
 * Add non-analytic critical terms for residual Helmholtz energy (needed for water and CO2)
 * Add hyperbolic terms for ideal Helmholtz energy (used in short technical EoS and GERG-2008)
 * Add choice of reference state